 In the field of autism therapy there are a variety of practices for professionals to incorporate into a therapeutic program for their students.
 One that works well focuses on single “pivotal” behaviors that can produce gains in a child’s communication and behavior skills.
 While there is no cure for autism, the philosophy of this therapeutic intervention is that by focusing on one critical area of engagement, broad improvements can occur across other areas such as sociability, communication, behavior and academic skill building.
 The premise of this intervention is that if I work with a child to focus on a “pivotal” skill…(this “one thing”), other areas will be impacted, bringing a broader and more significant change into the child’s life.

-There is nothing more precious than those “moments of joy” with my students and their families as they begin to experience real life changes and able to celebrate their accomplishments.
+There is nothing more precious than those “moments of joy” with my students and their families as they begin to experience real life changes and they are able to celebrate their accomplishments.

 I believe there is a biblical truth associated with this “one thing” focus which brings breakthroughs.